 When people talk about great First Ladies, it's easy to forget Lady Bird Johnson — but her work had an enormous impact!
 She was her husband's most trusted political strategist; her memo when he ran for president highlights her incredible political talent.
 She ran the East Wing like a professional office, and took on issues like environmentalism, women's liberation, and more.
 And during a time of turmoil, including the Civil Rights Movement and the Vietnam War, she projected a sense of calm when the country needed it most.
 Author Julia Sweig draws on Lady Bird's White House diaries to capture the previously hidden side of this little-appreciated woman, creating a portrait of a gift, complex woman whose story deserves to be told.

-Psychologist Jessica Zucker's career was devoted to reproductive and maternal health — and when she had a miscarriage at sixteen weeks in her second pregnancy, that work suddenly became even more real.
+Psychologist Jessica Zucker's career was devoted to reproductive and maternal health — and when she had a miscarriage sixteen weeks into her second pregnancy, that work suddenly became even more real.
 The experience brought home the stigma directed at pregnancy loss, as well as the expectation that parents would silence their grief and hide their experiences.
 In her book, she draws on both her own journey and the stories of other women into a thought-provoking look at how miscarriage affects us, why we need to speak up, and how our society can better support people through the emotional and physical pain of miscarriage.